GVFL and Brinc Enter Strategic Partnership to Launch Multi-sector Startup Accelerator | www.lokmattimes.com

 Drawing inspiration from GVFL’s legacy of building successful businesses and Brinc’s expertise in nurturing entrepreneurial talent, the program promises:

-* A 3-month intensive acceleration phase, offering startups access to invaluable resources, mentorship from industry stalwarts, and an initial investment ranging from Rs1.5 crores to Rs2 crores.
+● A 3-month intensive acceleration phase, offering startups access to invaluable resources, mentorship from industry stalwarts, and an initial investment ranging from ₹1.5 crores to ₹2 crores.

 Mihir Joshi, President of GVFL said “GVFL's approach has been providing a broad spectrum of support to its funded entities that range from strategic direction to governance support.
 Partnering with Brinc empowers us to extend GVFL's ethos to seed stage investing & provide strategic value apart from capital to promising startups”